 Waived or Reduced Late Fees

-Late fees can be waived or reduced for the following reasons.
+Late fees may be waived or reduced upon written request for the following reasons:

-- Cashier receives confirmation from Financial Aid that the delay in disbursement is from Financial Aid, and not because of the student
+- Delay in Financial Aid disbursement is confirmed from the Financial Aid office is not because of student action or inaction,

-For reasons other than those mentioned above, an email must be sent to the Bursar for review.
+For reasons other than those mentioned above, an email must be sent to the Cashier's Office for review.
 Students must state why they think a Late Fee Waiver is warranted and, if available, supply documentation backing up their claim.

 Contact the Cashier's Office for more information.